nondefyde/bcrawler/README.md

 Dependencies
 -------

-The following must be installed on ur system before a crawl is started
+The following must be installed in ur system before a crawl is started

 * [python 2.7](http://daringfireball.net/projects/markdown/) -- `or follow the installation from the scrapy [documentation](http://scrapy.org/doc/) for the installation
 * [scrapy](http://scrapy.org) -- `An open source and collaborative framework for extracting the data you need from websites.In a fast, simple, yet extensible way.